martourez21/codedx-sso-java-sdk/README.md

 ## Contributing

 I welcome contributions!
-Please just fork and follow along or you can reach out on LinkedIn or mail.
+Please just fork and follow along or you can reach out on LinkedIn or just send a mail using my email.

 ---